Lenovo LaptopLenovo Yoga 900

 Red: model unknown, presumably Lenovo customized power management chip

-On the motherboard, we did not find the motherboard chipset (Southbridge).
-Find relevant information, was discovered that this generation of Skylake U series low-voltage processor chipset will be integrated into the processor, which helps reduce board volume.
+We did not find the Southbridge chipset on the motherboard.
+To find relevant information, it was discovered that this generation of Skylake U series low-voltage processor chipset will be integrated into the processor, which helps reduce board volume.

 Remove all screws securing the LCD hinges.